-Video clips can be copied on an internal DVD RW drive, or external USB hard disk or flash drive.
+Video clips can be copied on an external USB hard disk, CD-RW or flash drive.
 The copied video clips can be viewed on computers running Microsoft Windows 98, ME, 2000, XP or Vista.
 Refer to the Appendix - USB Hard Disk Drive Preparation for information on preparing the external drive for clip copy.